elastic/beats/metricbeat/module/kubernetes/util/enrichers.md

    - The enricher collects relevant metadata from Kubernetes API objects corresponding to the detected changes.
 This metadata includes information like labels, annotations, resource names, etc.

 5. **Association with Events:**
-   - The collected metadata is then associated with the metricset's events.
-This association enriches the events with contextual information, providing deeper insights into the collected data.
-The enriched events generated from beats/agent are then sent to the configured output (e.g. Elasticsearch).
+   - The collected metadata are associated with the metricset's events.
+This association process enriches the events with contextual information, providing deeper insights into the collected data.
+The enriched events generated from beats/agent are sent to the configured output (e.g. Elasticsearch).

 ### Handling Edge Cases: